-What you own, what you share
+What you will own, what you will share

 Owning a condominium is not the same as renting an apartment, where the building owner and caretaker handle all the duties and responsibilities of running the building.
-In a condominium, ownership responsibilities belong to you and all the other unit owners in the condominium complex.
-Make sure you understand what is included in the unit and what is considered common property.
-This information is contained in the condominium plan.
+In a condominium, ownership responsibilities belong to you and all the other unit owners.
+Before you make an offer to purchase, read the condominium plan to be sure you understand what is included in the unit and what is considered common property.